How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 - Location and Call: Display your organization’s address and phone number.
 Users will be able to click the number and call you directly.

-Like with most other aspects of the Google Ad Grants program, there are specific rules you should follow when running your website.
-An insufficient, unprotected, or otherwise useless website can lead to temporary suspension of your Google Grant account.
+Like with most other aspects of the Google Ad Grants program, there are specific rules for your website to follow.
+An insufficient, unprotected, or otherwise useless website can lead to a temporary suspension of your Google Grant account.

 Here are the basic rules you’ll need to follow to ensure your website adheres to Google’s basic eligibility guidelines:

-- Your nonprofit must own the domain.
+- You must own the domain.
 Your nonprofit must own the rights to landing pages linked in your ads.
 If this landing page is a donation-hosting service, it must belong to one of these pre-approved sites.

-- Your nonprofit must add any additional domains to your account.
-If you plan to link to other owned domains with Google Grant ads, add them to your account first.
+- Add additional domains to your account.
+If you plan to link to other domains with Google Grant ads, add them to your account first.
 This way, Google is aware that your nonprofit owns these domains.

-- Your organization must maintain the account.
+- Maintain high-quality websites.
 Any domains used must be high-quality web pages.
 Valuable web pages have several important factors that we’ll cover in the next section.

-- Your organization should avoid any commercial activity that does not align with your mission.
+- Avoid any commercial activity that does not align with your mission.
 Commercial activity like selling products, services, or consultations can’t be the sole purpose of your website.
-Limited commercial activity is allowed, provided it aligns with your mission.
-Acceptable forms of commercial activity include selling a product as a fundraising tool for a specific purpose.
+Limited commercial activity is allowed, provided it aligns with your mission—think selling t-shirts with your nonprofit’s logos to help raise money for your cause.

 Let A Google Grants Professional Optimize Your Google Grant Account.